 If you start your 1-on-1s by looking back at what’s been going on, you’ll give your meetings a timeframe.
 This helps to stay focused on the things that deserve your attention right now.

-Keep in mind that how you interact during the meetings has a huge impact on how well your partner will open up.
-Expressing your feelings in a sincere manner is one of the easiest ways to encourage others to share their emotions, too.
+Keep in mind that how you interact during the meetings has a huge impact on how well your team members will open up.
+Sincerely expressing your feelings is one of the easiest ways to encourage others to share their emotions, too.

 Some companies prefer to keep performance reviews separate from 1-on-1s to create an informal atmosphere in those individual meetings.
 This helps to focus specifically on building relationships between management and employees.